ENIGMA-infra/ENIGMA-Tremor/docs/resources/how_to_guides/data_sharing.md

 - Port: (request via m.laansma@amsterdamumc.nl)

-Once connected, you should be in `/ftp/enigma_tremor/`.
-Find the folder prepared for your site (e.g. AMS) and drag and drop your files into it.
+Once connected, you should be in `/ftp/`.
+Find the folder prepared for your site (e.g. `enigma_tremor/Amsterdam/`) and drag and drop your files into it.

 #### Option 2: Upload via command line
 Open a terminal and log on to the USC server (request log-in details via m.laansma@amsterdamumc.nl)

-This places you in `/ftp/enigma_tremor/`.
+This places you in `/ftp/`.
 Navigate to the folder prepared for your site, for example:
-`cd AMS`
+`cd enigma_tremor/Amsterdam/`

-Upload a single file: `put AMS.tsv`
-Upload a folder: `put -r AMS`
+Upload a single file: `put /path/to/file/Amsterdam.tsv` Upload a folder: `put -r /path/to/folder/Amsterdam`

 **Note:**
 When logging in, you might get an error that looks like this: